uwx/HSNXT.DSharpPlus/docfx_project/api/index.md

 # API Documentation

-Because of the unique way in which DocFX is structured, I'm supposed to write something here.
-The table of contents to your left contains a tree of exported types from every library project.
-You can click any of them to see their documentation.
+The table of contents to the left contains a list of links to the relevant API documentation for the extension libraries.
+You can also access the documentation for DSharpPlus types itself either through its dedicated API page or by clicking on the relevant cross-references in the extension libraries' documentation.